helq/report-hw1-IELE4014/04-models.md

 But from the figure \ref{im05}, it is clear that the models memorize well the training data as more neurons are used in the hidden layer.
-It must be noted that no model seem to be able to reduce its training error below 6.5%, this is because I decided to stop the training process of any model when it went below 8.5%, the 6.5% threshold is just apparent.
+It must be noted that no model seem to be able to reduce its training error below 6.5%, this is because I decided to stop the training process of any model when it went below 8.5%, the 6.5% threshold is just artificial.
 If a model with 60 neurons in the hidden layer were to be further trained, ignoring the 8.5% threshold, it will get very low scores.
 I selected the 8.5% threshold because all NNs that I tried in earlier attempts seemed to not improve after going lower than 8.5%